Nikolay Bobrikov: Governor-General of Finland

-Bobrikov quickly became very unpopular and hated in Finland as he was an adamant supporter of the curtailing of the grand principality's extensive autonomy, which had in the late 1800s come into conflict with Russian ambitions of a unified and indivisible Russian state.
-In 1899, Nicholas II signed the "February Manifesto" which marks the beginning of the first "Years of Oppression" (sortovuodet) from the traditional Finnish perspective.
-In this manifesto the Tsar decreed that the Diet of the Estates of Finland could be overruled in legislation if it was in Russian imperial interests.
-Half a million Finns, considering the decree a coup against the Finnish constitution, signed a petition to Nicholas II requesting to revoke the manifesto.
-The Tsar didn't even receive the delegation bringing the petition.
+Bobrikov quickly became very unpopular and hated in Finland as he was an adamant supporter of the curtailing of the grand duchy's extensive autonomy, which had in the late 1800s come into conflict with Russian ambitions of a unified and indivisible Russian state.
+In 1899, Nicholas II signed the "February Manifesto" which marked the beginning of the first "Years of Oppression" (sortovuodet) from the traditional Finnish perspective.
+In this manifesto the tsar decreed that the Diet of the Estates of Finland could be overruled in legislation if it was in Russian imperial interest.
+Half a million Finns, considering the decree a coup against the Finnish constitution, signed a petition to Nicholas II, requesting to revoke the manifesto.
+The tsar did not even receive the delegation bringing the petition.

 In 1900, Bobrikov issued orders that all correspondence between government offices was to be conducted in Russian and that education in the Russian language was to be increased in schools.
 The Finnish army was abolished in 1901, and Finnish conscripts could now be forced to serve with Russian troops anywhere in the Russian empire.
 To the first call-up in 1902, only 42% of the conscripts showed up.
 In 1905, conscription in Finland was abolished since Finns were seen as unreliable.
-In 1903, Bobrikov was given dictatorial powers by the Tsar so that he could dismiss government officials and close newspapers.
+In 1903, Bobrikov was given dictatorial powers by the tsar so that he could dismiss government officials and close newspapers.

+Interview on 1 March 1899

+Journalist Valfrid Spångberg of the Swedish newspaper Aftonbladet visited Bobrikov on 1 March 1899 to ask a few questions about the February Manifesto.

+Spångberg: "How does Your Highness find the Finns and conditions in Finland, better or worse than what you had expected?"

+Bobrikov: "Neither.
+The view I had had earlier about this has generally strengthened.
+The internal order in Finland is excellent, and the Finns are a lawful and patriotic people, which I greatly respect, as I do the Senate and the Estates.
+But their point of view and mine differ in many parts.
+As soon as they come to realise that the Russian government means the best for them I will be convinced we will get along perfectly."

+Spångberg: "How does the Finnish press do its duty?"

+Bobrikov: "Not to my full satisfaction.
+I am a friend of the press, but the Finnish newspapers are accustomed to a way of speaking that I cannot accept, and they present views which I feel cannot do anything else than spread discomfort and cause damage.
+It is not the place of the press to comment negatively on the actions of the highest authorities."